-where the element $c_i$ in $C$ is a natural number that ranged from 1 to $m\times n$, $m$ is the quantity of rolling units and $n$ is the quantity of slabs to be scheduled, any two number $c_i$ and $c_j$ are associated with different values, $v_i$ in $V$ represents the idle time allocated to the $i$th rolling unit before rolling production.
+where element $c_i$ in $C$ is a natural number that ranged from 1 to $m\times n$, $m$ is the quantity of rolling units and $n$ is the quantity of slabs to be scheduled, any two number $c_i$ and $c_j$ are assigned to different values, $v_i$ in $V$ represents the idle time allocated to rolling unit $i$ before rolling production.

-Detailed steps of the code mapping procedure as mentioned above are listed as follows:
+Detailed steps of the code mapping procedure as mentioned previously are listed as follows:

-\paragraph{Step 1:} Set $f_i(i=1,2,\ldots,n)$ to 0, where $f_i$ is a flag and $f_i=1$ represent the $i$th slab has been arranged into rolling units; for the $k$th $(k=1,2,\ldots,m)$ rolling unit, set $num_k=0$, which means that the quantity of slabs in it is 0, set $d_k=0$, which means that the accumulative rolling length of it is 0, set $q_k=0$, which means that the continuously rolled length of slabs with same width is 0; set a loop variable $j=1$; \paragraph{Step 2:} Confirm the variables $s$ and $k$ that corresponding to the natural number $c_j$, by which it can be determined that the $s$th slab are scheduled in the $k$th rolling unit, where $s$ and $k$ can be calculated by
+\paragraph{Step 1} Set $f_i(i=1,2,\ldots,n)$ to 0, where $f_i$ is a flag and $f_i=1$ represent slab $i$ has been scheduled into rolling units; for rolling unit $k$ ($k=1,2,\ldots,m$), set $num_k=0$, where $num_k$ means the slab quantity in rolling unit $k$; set $d_k=0$, where $d_k$ is the accumulative rolling length in rolling unit $k$, set $q_k=0$, where $q_k$ means the continuously rolled length of slabs with same width in rolling unit $k$; define a loop variable $j$ and set $j=1$; \paragraph{Step 2} Confirm the variables $s$ and $k$ in accordance with natural number $c_j$, by which slab $s$ is scheduled in rolling unit $k$ can be determined. $s$ and $k$ can be calculated by

 and